JurijsGrigorjevs/Jurijs_Grigorjevs_Personal_Portfolio/README.md

 ## **Scope of Functionalities**
 The project serves as a basic example of a C-Sharp.
 It includes the following functionalities:
 - C-Sharp
+- ASP.NET Framework
+- Entity Framework
+- Model-View-Controller (MVC) Framework

 ## **Examples of Use**
-It demonstrates how to create a simple C-Sharp project.
+It demonstrates how to create a simple C-Sharp project and .NET.

 ## **Project Status**
 The project is complete and serves as a demonstration of skills acquired during the course.
 No further development is planned at this time.